Free Guide: How to Build Online IncomeDec 01, 2021

 Make your course 60-90 minutes and price it at a price that you think is reasonable and you would feel comfortable paying.

 Make sure that the course is focused on solving one, big, problem your customers have talked to you about.

 Take a customer from point A to point B in 60-90 minutes and you'll have a satisfied group of paid students.

 Ok, that's all for now.
 Hope this was helpful.

-3. Promote your brand/business to 50k+ by sponsoring our newsletter (Booked out until 2023)
+2. Promote yourself to 80,000+ subscribers by sponsoring this newsletter (Booked out 6 months)